EButlerIV/Python-SOPMI-IR/README.md

 Accuracy
 --------
 Okay.
 It depends what you put in and what pre-screening has been done for words with no, limited, or ambiguous orientation.
-I should have a more substantial writeup about it soon.
+I should type up a more substantial writeup about it soon.

 Warnings
 --------